Wall St. slips as Turkey's currency worries hurt bank stocks

 “Investors are buying technology as they are momentum stocks.
 Some of the large-cap tech stocks have a halo as strong earnings growers.”

-The technology sector .SPLRCT rose 0.18 percent and was the only S&P sector to be trading higher.
+The technology sector rose 0.18 percent and was the only S&P sector to be trading higher.

-Among stocks, Harley Davidson (HOG.N) fell 4 percent after President Donald Trump backed boycotting American motorcycle manufacturer.
+Among stocks, Harley Davidson fell 4 percent after President Donald Trump backed boycotting American motorcycle manufacturer.

 Netflix’s shares dipped 0.5 percent and was the only one of the FAANG stocks trading lower, after the video streaming service provider said its Chief Financial Officer David Wells plans to step down.

-Nielsen Holdings (NLSN.N) jumped 9.2 percent, the most on the S&P 500, after activist investor Elliott Management disclosed a stake and said would push for a sale of the TV-ratings company.
+Nielsen Holdings jumped 9.2 percent, the most on the S&P 500, after activist investor Elliott Management disclosed a stake and said would push for a sale of the TV-ratings company.

-VF Corp (VFC.N) dropped 3.9 percent after the apparel maker decided to spin off Lee and Wrangler jeans into a separate public company.
+VF Corp dropped 3.9 percent after the apparel maker decided to spin off Lee and Wrangler jeans into a separate public company.

 Declining issues outnumbered advancers for a 2.33-to-1 ratio on the NYSE and for a 1.98-to-1 ratio on the Nasdaq.